Jenny McCarthy Makes Shocking Revelations About Her Time On ‘The View’ In New Book

 Jenny McCarthy is spilling the tea on what it was like on the set of The View.
-The upcoming tell-all book Ladies Who Punch: The Explosive Inside Story of The View is about to hit shelves and the women behind the show have been revealing what things are like behind-the-scenes.
+The upcoming tell-all book Ladies Who Punch: The Explosive Inside Story of The View is about to hit shelves, and the women behind the show have been revealing what things are like behind the scenes.

-McCarthy recently dropped some shocking details for the book on her time as the eleventh host on the show, according to E!
+McCarthy recently dropped some shocking details for the book on her time as the 11th host on the show, according to E!
+News.
 McCarthy appeared on the show from 2013-2014 for one season and during her time, she saw some things go down.

 For starters, McCarthy says that there was an ongoing battle between Barbara Walters and Whoopi Goldberg.